WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Ismael-KherroubiGarcia/Weekly-Meetings.md

 #### Who did you help this week?

 * I helped MS by giving the Turing Way newsletter a proof read!
 SB helped too!
+  * KW: Thank you! :pray:

 #### Who helped you this week?

 * LC and I worked on some OLS-2 homework - I feel like we helped each other (SB made it last Friday and we all worked together then).
+  * KW: Double wonderful!

 #### What did you achieve?

 * Another EAG form through the finish line!
-There was a personal information sheet missing and which our reviewer wanted to see before approving.
+  * There was a personal information sheet missing and which our reviewer wanted to see before approving.
     The PI was really open to EAG's views.
 * I've got the EAG document to a place where I think it can be shared for further comments from others.

 #### What did you struggle with?